Balancing permuted copies of multigraphs and integer matrices: The multigraph case

-Note that there are two possibilities for $\sum c_\sigma \vf^\sigma$ when $k$ is even.
-A hybrid lattice condition results from combining \eqref{deg-nec} and \eqref{pot-nec}.
-In what follows, we use $\oplus$ to emphasize a division into degree coordinates and potential coordinates.
+\comment{ In what follows, we use $\oplus$ to emphasize a division into degree coordinates and potential coordinates.
 We also use $\mathbf{u}_j$ to denote the $j$th standard basis vector in $\R^n$.
 With this in place, define the $\Z$-module

 The following result summarizes the above necessary conditions on signed $G$-designs.

 \begin{prop} If there exists a signed $G$-decomposition of $\lam K_n$, then $\lam ( (n-1) \one \oplus \frac{1}{2}\one) \in \Lambda_G$, where $\Lambda_G$ is as defined in \eqref{intermediate-lattice}. \end{prop}